TheKevinWang/HunterGatherer.js/README.md

 # EmailGuesser

-Organizations tend to have predicatable email addresses for employees.
+Organizations tend to have predicatable email addresses for employees, such as kevin.wang@example.com.
 This Node.js script uses common name combinations to generate email addresses.

 # Requirements